 Companies must look beyond the traditional practices of:

 - Disbursements to vendors

-While these practices are instrumental to sound cash management, when operating internationally, it’s important to evaluate and implement new polices not traditionally used in domestic cash management.
-Implementing some of the topics discussed below can be the vehicle to giving your company the extra edge.
+While these practices are instrumental to sound cash management, when operating internationally, it is important to evaluate and implement new polices not traditionally used in domestic cash management.
+Implementing some of the topics discussed below can help give your company the extra edge.

 Managing cash across borders with numerous bank accounts and currencies can often be a challenging undertaking for most companies.
-A means to alleviating some of the challenges is implementing a centralized cash management system.
+One way to alleviate some of these challenges is to implement a centralized cash management system.
 Centralized cash management systems offer more efficiently handled cash and produce a greater rate of return on cash investments.
 Under a centralized system, each subsidiary only worries and forecasts cash demands for their own subsidiary.
 The parent company then controls and distributes cash around the organization to meet required working capital needs, or maximize investment returns.